 Your income and credit score will determine which credits are easiest to get approved for.

 If you have a fair credit score, which is between 640 and 700, you should apply for the Chase Freedom Visa card.
 This is a balance transfer credit card that also offers generous rewards.
-You get a 15-month 0% introductory APR period followed by an APR that ranges from 15.49% – 24.24%.
-There is no annual fee for this card and a straight 1% cash back program.
-You also get 5% cash back on revolving categories as well as a $150 signup bonus for making minimum purchases in the first 90 days.
+You get a 15-month 0% introductory APR period.
+There is no annual fee for this card and a straight 1% cashback program.
+You also get 5% cash back on revolving categories.

 Another good choice for those with fair credit is the Citi Double Cash card.
-This Mastercard has a longer 0% introductory APR period (18 months), followed up by APRs ranging from 13.49% – 23.49%.
-This is also a cash back card, but without the rotating categories.
+This Mastercard has a longer 0% introductory APR period (18 months).
+It also has a cashback card, but without the rotating categories.
 Instead, you get 2% back on all purchases, 1% when you buy, and another 1% when you pay your bill.
 There is no annual fee with this card.

 If your credit is a bit more challenged, let’s say 600 or lower, apply for the Indigo Platinum Mastercard.
 Issued by Celtic Bank, you can pre-qualify for this card without a hard pull on your credit.
-There is an annual fee that ranges from $0 to $99, with APRs starting at 23.9%.
 This card doesn’t offer cash back or miles, but you do have access to Mastercard Gold benefit, which includes such things as price protection and travel assistance.

 Other options if you can’t get approved for a credit card